neo-project/docs/en-us/sc/white-paper.md

 ## 5.1 C #, VB.Net, F #

 Developers can use almost any high-level language they are good at for the development of ants' smart contracts.
-The first supported languages ​​are C #, VB.Net, F #, etc., which provide compilers and plug-ins for these languages ​​for compiling high-level languages ​​into instruction sets supported by AntShares virtual machines.
+The first supported languages ​​are C #, VB.Net, F #, etc., which provide compilers and plug-ins for these languages ​​for compiling high-level languages ​​into instruction sets supported by NEO virtual machines.
 As the compiler will be for MSIL (Microsoft intermediate language) to compile, so theoretically any.
 Net language or can be translated into MSIL language can be directly directly supported.
 The number of developers in these languages ​​is numerous and has a very strong integrated development environment.
 Developers can develop, test, debug and debug a series of development work in Visual Studio, and can also use the intelligence provided by the small ants Contract development template for quick entry.

 ## 5.2 Other languages